dginhoux/ansible_role.ginhouxnet.timesync/README.md

 Requirements
 ------------

-This ansible role will only run on identified OS defined on meta/main.yml
+This role is built to only run on platforms defined in `meta/main.yml`

 Role Variables